Animal Use Statistics

 The research carried out at the Babraham Institute seeks to advance our understanding of the fundamental processes in our cells, and how cells and systems function differently as we age.
 Our researchers work to uncover the biological ‘nuts and bolts’ of how we function and this knowledge is subsequently used to identify novel targets for the development of therapies and diagnostics applicable to autoimmune diseases, cancers, diseases of neurological decline such as Alzheimer’s, to reproductive disorders and many others.
 In some cases, it is necessary to study or utilise biological responses that cannot be reproduced in tissue culture or investigated using alternative systems.
 This means that where there are no other alternatives, research involving mice and rats takes place at the Institute in line with the animal research policy.

 The UK Home Office records numbers of regulated animal research procedures carried out on protected species by UK research institutions to produce a comprehensive annual statistical report.
-As part of the Babraham Institute’s commitment to openness around animal research the statistics below show the number of procedures undertaken to support the work of our researchers across the Institute’s three research programmes in 2020.
+As part of the Babraham Institute’s commitment to openness around animal research the statistics below show the number of procedures undertaken to support the work of our researchers across the Institute’s three research programmes in 2021 and 2020.
 These statistics do not represent the animal research statistics for the wider Babraham Research Campus.

 Animals used in research